mayqatwit/DataScienceIndvProject/README.md

 # DataScienceIndvProject
-Repository for final project for Daata Science class
+Repository for the final project for Data Science class